mcarral/contextdecorator/README.txt

    @contextmanager
    def mycontext(*args):
-      print 'started'
+      print 'Started'
       try:
          yield
       finally:
-         print 'finished!'
+         print 'Finished!'

    @mycontext('some', 'args')
    def function():
       print 'In the middle'

-   with mycontext('some', 'args'):
+   >>> with mycontext('some', 'args'):
-      print 'In the middle'
+   ...    print 'In the middle'
+   ...
+   Started
+   In the middle
+   Finished

 Repository and issue tracker: